nhathadt11/blog/content/posts/jd-mooncake-consumption-2022/index.md

 ## Conclusions

-- People prefers gifting mooncake via e-commerce platform
+- People prefers gifting mooncake on the platform
 - The most preference of mooncake is traditional flavor while the highest growth is non-traditional
 - People care more about their health.
 Young adulthood consumption grows steadily MOM, preferring nuts flavor which is rich in nutrients and supporting heart health & weight loss.
 While the middle-aged prefer low sugar which is good in regulating blood sugar, weight control, heart and skin heath
 - The Chinese families or groups gather in festivals and enjoy mooncakes as snakes or desserts